Cinfig/Microbiome---WGS---FIM/README.md

                FPGrowth(abundance_threshold = 0.01, min_support = 0.6, input_file = "final_transaction_dataset_go-slim_new_columns")
                FPGrowth(abundance_threshold = 0.01, min_support = 0.6, input_file = "final_transaction_dataset_taxonomy_species_new_columns")

       -'3' Investigating the effect of minimum support value from 0.4 to 0.9 with 0.1 increment.
+The 0.6 value was selected.
 As only the 'fpgrowth_mining...' output files are required for the evaluation, all lines can be run together, but discard the 'abund_cutoff', 'abund_filtered', 'presence_absence_evaluation' output files due to being overwritten.
 Optionally run the functions in pairs.
 The input file is the output file of step 4.
 The input and output files are uploaded.

                FPGrowth(abundance_threshold = 0.1, min_support = 0.9, input_file = "final_transaction_dataset_taxonomy_species_new_columns")
                FPGrowth(abundance_threshold = 0.1, min_support = 0.9, input_file = "final_transaction_dataset_go-slim_new_columns")